 This study explores the potential of microbial consortia isolated from damp yard leachates as biological agents for the degradation of coconut coir fibre.
-As waste containers, damp yards harbour dynamic microbial communities that have adapted to all kinds of extreme environmentally toxic conditions including acidity, low nutrients and temperature fluctuations (Cai et al., 2024).
-Microbial communities residing in damp yard leachate, a waste liquid containing the product of waste decomposition, have unique enzymatic characteristics that may be the key to overcoming the difficulty in degradation of recalcitrant lignocellulosic biomass (Lu et al., 2022).
+As waste containers, damp yards harbour dynamic microbial communities that have adapted to all kinds of extreme, environmentally toxic conditions, including acidity, low nutrients, and temperature fluctuations (Cai et al., 2024).
+Microbial communities residing in damp yard leachate, a waste liquid containing the product of waste decomposition, have unique enzymatic characteristics that may be the key to overcoming the difficulty in the degradation of recalcitrant lignocellulosic biomass (Lu et al., 2022).
 These microbes often possess diverse enzymatic capabilities, including ligninolytic and cellulolytic activities, which make them suitable candidates for lignocellulose degradation.
 Compared to conventional chemical or thermal treatments, microbial degradation is cost-effective, sustainable, and avoids secondary pollution.

 Conventional methods for lignocellulose degradation typically involve chemical pretreatments, such as acid or alkaline hydrolysis, or thermal methods like pyrolysis and steam explosion (Prasad et al., 2019; Puentes-Téllez & Falcao Salles, 2018).
 While effective in breaking down biomass, these approaches often require high energy input, involve hazardous chemicals, and generate toxic by-products that must be carefully managed.
-Moreover, the harsh conditions used in such processes can damage or destroy valuable components, limiting their reuse in value-added applications like biofuel production or bio composite synthesis.
+Moreover, the harsh conditions used in such processes can damage or destroy valuable components, limiting their reuse in value-added applications like biofuel production or bio-composite synthesis.
 In contrast, biological degradation using microbes operates under milder conditions, requires lower energy input, and produces minimal environmental pollutants.
 Enzymes secreted by microbes act specifically on target substrates, which enables more controlled and selective breakdown of lignocellulosic components.

-Based on the enzymatic activity of damp yard bacteria, this research attempts to develop more efficient waste management sustainable strategy, and to escape the blocks of conventional ones.
+Based on the enzymatic activity of damp yard bacteria, this research attempts to develop a more efficient waste management sustainable strategy, and to overcome the limitations of conventional ones.
 Efficient lignocellulose biodegradation has great potential to dramatically reduce greenhouse gas release linked to waste mineralisation and can be of significant value to mitigate environmental burden and ensure sustainable development.

 2. Materials and methods

-Nutrient agar, minimum salt medium and carboxymethyl cellulose (CMC) agar was purchased from purchased from Himedia.
-Congo red, H2SO4, NaOH and methylene blue were purchased from SRL chemicals.
+Nutrient agar, minimum salt medium, and carboxymethyl cellulose (CMC) agar were purchased from Himedia.
+Congo red, H2SO4, NaOH, and methylene blue were purchased from SRL chemicals.

 2.1.
 Isolation of bacteria

-Leachate samples from damp yard were collected from Perungudi Municipal Solid Waste (MSW) dumping site.
+Leachate samples from the damp yard were collected from the Perungudi Municipal Solid Waste (MSW) dumping site.
 Serial dilutions of samples were prepared and 0.1 ml of the 107 and 108 serial diluted samples were equally spread over sterile nutrient agar plates.
 The plates were then incubated at room temperature for 24-48 hours to facilitate the growth of the isolated colonies.
-The isolated colonies were plated onto fresh nutrient agar plates in a highly controlled manner to isolate pure cultures from each colony.
+The isolated colonies were plated onto fresh nutrient agar plates under highly controlled conditions to obtain pure cultures from each colony.

 2.2.
-Growth on lignin as sole carbon source
+Growth on lignin as the sole carbon source

 Lignin-degrading bacterial strains were isolated using Minimum Salt Medium agar (MSML-agar) supplemented with 1% alkaline lignin.
-The alkaline lignin was prepared by modified (Murciano Martínez et al., 2015) method by mixing 6g of coconut husk powder with 40 ml of 1% H2SO4, heating at 80°C for 20 minutes, followed by the addition of 150 ml of 4% NaOH and boiling for 30 minutes.
+The alkaline lignin was prepared by the modified (Murciano Martínez et al., 2015) method by mixing 6g of coconut husk powder with 40 ml of 1% H2SO4, heating at 80°C for 20 minutes, followed by the addition of 150 ml of 4% NaOH and boiling for 30 minutes.
 The dark brown alkali lignin was filtered and autoclaved at 121°C for 15 minutes.

 Isolated colonies were streaked onto MSML-agar containing 1% alkaline lignin and incubated for 48 hours at room temperature.
 The bacterial isolates capable of utilizing lignin as the sole carbon source were tested for their lignolytic activity.
-Table 1 shows the different growth rate of bacteria with lignin as sole carbon source
+Table 1 shows the different growth rates of bacteria with lignin as the sole carbon source

 2.3.
 Lignolytic activity